 Where there are multiple work sites, the demands of all work sites should be considered; however, only one workplace assessment is required.

 Any concerns raised during, or as a result of, the workplace assessment should be discussed with the host in order to identify a solution to enable the worker to safely commence the work trial.

 Where specific equipment or workplace modifications are required, refer to the SIRA equipment and workplace modification guidance material.
 The provider must ensure that any equipment or changes to the work environment are implemented prior to commencement.

-Where specific skills, certification, or licences are required for the role, the provider should discuss eligibility for education and training assistance (under section 64C of the 1987 Act) and/or the SIRA training program with the insurer.
+Where specific skills, certification, or licences are required for the role, the provider should discuss eligibility for education and training assistance (under section 64C of the 1987 Act - note this does not apply to exempt workers) and/or the SIRA training program with the insurer.